Cleveland Clinic logo

 What causes constipation during pregnancy?

-Hormone changes in your body during pregnancy and your daily habits can increase your chances of constipation.
+Hormone changes in your body during pregnancy can increase your chances of constipation.
+So can your daily habits.
 Causes for constipation during pregnancy include:

 • The fetus: A growing fetus makes your uterus heavier.
-This extra weight can put more pressure on your bowel, making it harder for waste to travel out of your body.
+This extra weight can put more pressure on your rectum and bowel, making it harder for waste to travel out of your body.

-• The iron from your prenatal vitamin: The iron you’re getting from your prenatal vitamin helps your body make the blood needed to circulate oxygen throughout yours and your baby’s bodies.
-Too much iron can make it harder for bacteria in your bowel to break down food, though.
-Not drinking enough water to soften the waste that’s stuck in your bowel just makes the problem worse.
+• The iron from your prenatal vitamin: The iron you’re getting from your prenatal vitamin (or an extra iron supplement) can make it harder for bacteria in your bowel to break down food.
 The waste can build up, causing you to become constipated.

-• Lifestyle: Your diet, the amount of fluids you drink each day, and how much exercising you do all play a role in making your constipated.
-Most people who are pregnant are not eating enough fiber, drinking enough water, or getting enough exercise to help their digestive system move waste out of the body.
+• Lifestyle: Your diet, the amount of fluids you drink each day and how much exercise you get all play a role in making you constipated.
+Many pregnant women don’t eat enough fiber, drink enough water or get enough exercise to help their digestive systems move waste out of their bodies.

 Advertisement